Richard-PTS/json_api_post/ReadMe.md

 # Read Me: api_json_post.py

-This script performs a simgle task, to submit JSON data to an API with an Authentication Key.
+This script performs a single task, to submit JSON data to an API with an Authentication Key.
 The configuration file 'config.json' includes all the available options.
 These are:

 * API URL
 * authentication key